Nicholas Weise

 Overview

-Previously Nick held the roles of E-Learning Lead and Head of Social Responsibility for the chemistry discipline, along with his tenure as the Academic Lead for Postgraduate Researcher Training (Biology, Medicine & Health).
-His interests in teaching, effective learning environments and student support were sparked and developed by his work as a Pastoral Care Tutor in Denmark Road Halls of Residence and Peer-assisted Study Session (PASS) Leader / Student Coordinator in the former Faculty of Life Sciences.
+Previously Nick held the roles of University Theme Lead for Student Success & Academic Development, School E-Learning Lead, Departmental Head of Social Responsibility and Faculty Lead for Postgraduate Researcher Training.
+His interests in teaching, effective learning environments and student support were sparked and developed by his work as a Pastoral Care Tutor in Denmark Road Halls of Residence and PASS Leader / Student Coordinator in the former Faculty of Life Sciences.

 Teaching